Parenting an adolescent isn’t easy.

-Trust is difficult to build but easy to destroy, a good point for them to understand from the beginning.
+Trust is challenging to build but easy to destroy–a good point for them to understand from the beginning.

 5. Be Specific When Setting Boundaries

-If your child is going to a movie with friends, be crystal clear in your expectations: that they’re viewing the agreed upon showing and then being picked up 90 minutes later at the agreed upon restaurant.
-Letting them out of the car and saying, “See ya’ at 10pm” is open to a variety of interpretations about what your expectations are versus what they heard.
-When the boundaries are definite, there isn’t room for teen interpretation of schedules, like “There weren’t any good seats left at that showing so we just walked around and then we weren’t hungry so we went to Starbucks and hung out instead of the movie and dinner we said we’d do”.
+Letting them out of the car and saying, “See ya’ at 10 pm” is open to a variety of interpretations about what your expectations are versus what they heard.
+When the boundaries are clear, there isn’t room for teen interpretation of schedules, like “There weren’t any good seats left at that showing, so we just walked around, and then we weren’t hungry, so we walked to Starbucks and hung out.”

 6. Let Them FAIL!

-Think about your own life, the lessons that stuck with you the most are the ones that you learned via experience, so let your teens feel the sting of failure.
+Think about your own life, the lessons that stuck with you the most are the ones that you learned via experience.
+Sometimes we have to let our kids deal with the after-effects of their bad decisions so let your teens feel the sting of failure.

 7. Show Grace In Unexpected Situations